Which Social Media Icons and Logos Can I Print on Promo Items?

 Want to check out the full branding guidelines for these social networks?
-You can find them all right here: Facebook, Twitter, YouTube, Pinterest, LinkedIn, Google+, LinkedIn, Tumblr, Instagram, Vine, and Foursquare.
+You can find them all right here: Facebook, Twitter, YouTube, Pinterest, LinkedIn, Google+, LinkedIn, Tumblr, Instagram, Vine, Foursquare, and Yelp.

 I know that was a ton of information to get through, so let’s do a quick recap before wrapping up this post.

-You can print (with restrictions): Facebook, Twitter, YouTube, Pinterest, and Yelp.
+You can print (with restrictions): Facebook, Twitter, YouTube, Pinterest, Google+, Yelp, and Snapchat.

-You cannot print: LinkedIn, Google+, Tumblr, Instagram, Vine, and Foursquare.
+You cannot print: Tumblr, Instagram, Vine, and Foursquare.